sdkdeepa/Aves-App/README.md

 # Udacity Cloud Developer Capstone Project

-I developed a image uploading app for birds called "AVES APP".
+I developed an image uploading app for birds called "AVES APP".
 This app caters for bird lovers who can upload beautiful images of birds.
 The techology used behind in devloping this app is as follows:

-- AWS Services used
+### AWS Services

    - Lambdas for storing functions
    - DynamoDB